yatarkan/bump-latest-submodule-action/README.md

 # Bump Latest Submodule

-A GitHub Action to bump latest submodule changes triggered by comment in pull request.
+A GitHub Action Workflow to bump latest submodule changes triggered by comment in pull request.

 ## Prerequisites